 People that are anti-religion very frequently cue to the generic “religion has killed so many people” skit.
-Well, under that same logic – there is nothing in history that is more murderous or inhumane than self-serving states and their propaganda machines.
-Modern societies are no different and hold the same risks.
+Well, under that same logic, there is nothing in history that is more murderous or inhumane than self-serving states and their propaganda machines.
+Modern secular societies are no different and hold the same risks.

-In a way, not much different than religions like environmentalism.
+In a way, not much different from religions like environmentalism.

 Environmentalism Is A Religion

 But environmentalism has morphed into this weird pseudo-religion and continues to go down that path.
 It’s weird.
-I would like to be able to call myself an environmentalist but I practically feel like I’m betraying my religion by doing that.
+I would like to be able to call myself an environmentalist, but I practically feel like I’m betraying my real religion by doing that.

 So instead I have to stick to the “Yeah, I like the environment” lines.

 When did environmentalism become a religion?
 I’m not sure, but Crichton was talking about this all the way back in 2003.
 I bet if he saw the movement now he’d be turning in his grave.

 Anyway, during my discussion with my buddy on secularism, Crichton came up.